 Student Visa and Embassy Information

-Students must have a passport that is valid for at least 6 months AFTER their expected departure date from Jordan.You will be required to obtain an initial 30-day visa at your point of entry into Jordan (airport or land border crossing).
-Within the first 30 days of arrival in Jordan, you will need to to extend your visa.
+Students must have a passport that is valid for at least 6 months AFTER their expected departure date from Jordan.You will be required to obtain an initial visa upon arrival in Jordan.
+If you fly into Queen Alia Airport, you can choose between two visa options: a 30 day, single entry visa for 40 JD (~$57) or a 60 day, double entry visa for 60 JD (~$85).
 The ISA Amman staff will assist you throughout the visa extension process.